Nishuu3164/SCT_WD_1/README.md

 # Overview
 This project is an internship task for SkillCraft Technology for web development interns.
-The goal is to create a comprehensive travel guide website that provides users with detailed information, insider tips, and inspirational stories about various travel destinations.
+The goal is to create a comprehensive landing page for a travel guide website that provides users with detailed information, insider tips, and inspirational stories about various travel destinations.

 # Features
 + **Travel Guides**: Comprehensive guides for various destinations.